gardhr/null/README.md

 }
 ```
 ## Safety
 The consequence of accessing a null reference is essentially the same as dereferencing a NULL pointer: sudden and instant program termination!
-In other words ALWAYS test any variable that might possibly be invalid (null) before manipulating it. ;)
+And so of course you should ALWAYS test any variable that might possibly be invalid (ie: null) before manipulating it. ;)
 ## License
 <img align="right" src="http://opensource.org/trademarks/opensource/OSI-Approved-License-100x137.png">